 The Traffic Manager supports zone files with the following example format:

 '''

-$TTL 604800 ; This TTL declaration applies to all

-; records defined below that do not define

-; their own TTL
+$\tt 5TTL $604800$ ; This TTL declaration applies to all ; records defined below that do not define ; their own TTL

-; In this file, @ means the "current origin domain"

 '''

 1. As a practical example this would be at the hands of a DNS administrator who is performing testing.